FAIRDataTeam/FAIRDataPoint/README.md

 $ mvn test
 ```

+### Security

+The all `GET` and `OPTIONS` are public-accessible. `POST` and `PATCH` endpoints are secured
+and for accessing them, you need to be authorized.
+We use JWT Tokens for authorization.
+The token can be retrieved in `/token` endpoint where you send username and password.
+Currently, there exists just one default user (username: `user`, password: `password`) and
+there is no possibility of how to change it.

 ### API documentation
 `FAIRDataPoint` (fdp) api comes with an embedded [swagger document] (http://swagger.io/), the details of api calls can be found here.
 To access the fdp swagger document please visit the following url via web browser